 - 6.1 Collections care and conservation issues will be communicated to Trustees through the appropriate Committees, and to staff via Staff Meetings, and through the appropriate Committees.
-Collections care and conservation issues will be communicated to Fellows, volunteers, researchers and members of the public through printed and online resources, and through events, talks and meetings wherever possible and practical to do so. - 6.2 Staff and volunteers involved either directly or indirectly with the museum collection will be made aware of policies and procedures their development and introduction through regular briefings.
-Appropriate guidelines, procedures and training will be provided to all staff, visitors, volunteers and researchers actively engaging or working with the collections. - 6.3 An Emergency Plan exists for the site and is regularly re-assessed and updated by a working group formed of the Building and IT Manager, Head of Library and Museum Collections, and the Museum Collections Manager.
+Collections care and conservation issues will be communicated to Fellows, volunteers, researchers and members of the public through printed and online resources, and through events, talks and meetings wherever possible and practical to do so. - Staff and volunteers involved either directly or indirectly with the museum collection will be made aware of policies and procedures their development and introduction through regular briefings.
+Appropriate guidelines, procedures and training will be provided to all staff, visitors, volunteers and researchers actively engaging or working with the collections. - An Emergency Plan exists for the site and is regularly re-assessed and updated by the Property Manager, Curator, and the Technical and Facilities Manager.
 The Society will provide annual refresher training for all staff outlining disaster response and responsibilities and will practice the plan every two years. - 6.4 The Society will seek ways to open up the conservation and research process in order to engage the wider public. - 6.5 All collections policies will be made available to access, view, or download via the Society's website.